khast3x/Redcloud/README.md

 > eval (docker-machine env default)

 # Check your Python version
-# Use python3 if default python version is 2.x
+# Use python3 if default python version is 2.xRed Team
 > python --version

 ```